 Several volunteers from the high school were on hand to help with the festivities, including the face painting stations and cotton candy machines.
 Other volunteers manned one of the food stations handing out hotdogs and ice cream.

-All of the Mineola Village trustees made appearances, including Mayor Scott Strauss, deputy mayor Paul Pereira, and trustees Lawrence Werther, George Durham and Paul Cusato along with their families, while also taking time to plan ahead of the impact of Hurricane Sandy.
+All of the Mineola Village trustees made appearances, including Mayor Scott Strauss, deputy mayor Paul Pereira, and trustees Dennis Walsh, George Durham and Paul Cusato along with their families.